-To remotely install the One Identity Manager Service, you must have an administrative workstation on which the One Identity Manager components are installed.
-For detailed information about installing a workstation, see the One Identity Manager Installation Guide.
+To remotely install the One Identity Manager Service, provide an administrative workstation on which the One Identity Manager components are installed.
+Ensure that the One Identity Manager components are installed on the server before installing locally.
+For more information about installing One Identity Manager components, see the One Identity Manager Installation Guide.

-NOTE: To generate processes for the Job server, you need the provider, connection parameters, and the authentication data.
+- 2. If you are working with an encrypted One Identity Manager database, declare the database key in the One Identity Manager Service.
+For more information about working with an encrypted One Identity Manager database, see the One Identity Manager Installation Guide. - 3.
+To generate processes for the Job server, you need the provider, connection parameters and the authentication data.
 By default, this information is determined from the database connection data.
 If the Job server runs through an application server, you must configure extra connection data in the Designer.
-For detailed information about setting up Job servers, see the One Identity Manager Configuration Guide.
+For more information about connection data, see the One Identity Manager Configuration Guide.

-To remotely install and configure One Identity Manager Service on a server
+To install and configure the One Identity Manager Service on a server

+1. Start the Server Installer program.

+NOTE: To install remotely, start the Server Installer program on your administrative workstation.
+To install locally, start the program on the server.

+2. On the Database connection page, enter the valid connection credentials for the One Identity Manager database.

+You can connect via the application server or directly to connect to the database.

-- 1. Start the Server Installer program on your administrative workstation. - 2.
-On the Database connection page, enter the valid connection credentials for the One Identity Manager database. - 3.
-On the Server properties page, specify the server on which you want to install the One Identity Manager Service. - a.
+3. On the Server properties page, specify the server on which you want to install the One Identity Manager Service.

+a.
 Select a Job server from the Server menu.